MGWL/QtE5/README.md

-# QtE5 - is a D wrapper of the Qt-5 graphics library.
+# QtE5 - is a D wrapper for Qt-5 graphics library.

 This is a small study library to work with GUI Qt-5.
 It is used for dynamic linking and easy in use on Windows 32/64 and Linux 32/64.